Quantus-Network/report-card/README.md

 # Quantus Report Card

-A webapp that generate a security report by analyzing ethereum address quantum risk.
+A webapp that generates a security report by analyzing Ethereum addresses for quantum risk.
+Supports both Ethereum addresses (0x...) and ENS names (.eth).

 ## Get Started